 b/ Surplus/deficit: net world crop (gross crop adjusted for loss in weight) minus grindings

-Totals and differences may differ due to rounding.
+Totals may differ due to rounding.

 International Cocoa Organization